taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

   </button>
 ~~~~~~~~

-Both button components should be extracted to a new file called *src/components/Buttons.js*, but exported so that at least the `ButtonInline` component can be reused in the `Story` component.
+Both button components should be extracted to a new file called *src/components/Button.js*, but exported so that at least the `ButtonInline` component can be reused in the `Story` component.
+You can find this part of the chapter in [the GitHub repository](https://github.com/rwieruch/taming-the-state-hn-app/tree/55de13475aa9c2424b0fc00ce95dd4c5474c0473).
 Now, when you start your application again, the button to archive a story is there.
-But it doesn't work because it only receives a no-op (empty function) as property.
+But it doesn't work because it only receives a no-op (empty function) as property from your root component.
+You will later on introduce a Redux action that can be dispatched to archive a story.

 ### Part 5: Introduce Redux: Store + First Reducer